 Meanwhile we’re all busy playing the ‘who does she look like?‘ game, which comes up with varied answers depending on what face she’s pulling.
-In repose, she occasionally looks like James as a baby – other times not at all.
+In repose, she occasionally looks like the boy as a baby – other times not at all.
 Sometimes when she’s awake I see a resemblance to her daddy, albeit without the ears – but others have suggested a newborn resemblance to Natalie, Helena and Uncle Alistair.
 Lets face it, the honest truth is that a lot of the time she looks like the unholy love child of Ena Sharples and Mrs Overall.
 (We’re just a tad less inclined to get the camera out for those gurning faces.)

 This week has passed in a sort of surreal baby-fug.
-Mostly spent trapped under the girlbot while trying to enjoy a 3-day weekend with James, without him feeling overlooked or ignored.
+Mostly spent trapped under the girlbot while trying to enjoy a 3-day weekend with the microbe, without him feeling overlooked or ignored.
 That’s easier said than done.
-By the bank holiday, it felt like we were descending into a stir-crazy domestic chaos, with James getting out toys, books, stickers and mess at 3x the speed and frequency with which G and I could put it all away.
+By the bank holiday, it felt like we were descending into a stir-crazy domestic chaos, with boy getting out toys, books, stickers and mess at 3x the speed and frequency with which G and I could put it all away.
 Thank god for a blessed play date yesterday, which he really enjoyed.
 Now he’s back at nursery and it’s amazing how much calmer and easier everything is.
 I’ve actually been able to tidy up a bit and write this blog post, for a start.